CyberFlameGO/svnpython/Doc/tutorial/appetite.rst

 application.

-By the way, the language is named after the BBC show "Monty Python's Flying Circus" and has nothing to do with reptiles.
+By the way, the language is named after the BBC show "Monty Python's Flying Circus" and has nothing to do with nasty reptiles.
 Making references to Monty Python skits in documentation is not only allowed, it is encouraged!

 Now that you are all excited about Python, you'll want to examine it in some